nagoya-foundation/co-authored-commit/README.md

 ```
 $ git co-commit -m "Commit message" --co "co-author <co-author-email>"
 ```
-The `-m` flag is the commit message flag, the same as the `git commit` command The `--co` flag is passed to inform both co-author name and email.
+The `-m` flag is the commit message flag, the same as the `git commit` command.

+The `--co` flag is passed to inform both co-author name and email.
 If one chooses to keep their email private, use `<no-reply>` instead.

 It is possible to pass multiple `--co` flags.

 ## Limitations